Share This Article

 Hyeri is reportedly up for Jin Ja Young in the remake

-Na In Woo would bring weight to the husband role
+Na In-woo would bring weight to the husband role

 The remake angle gives the project an easy international hook

 Caution, Hazardous Wife is based on a 2017 Japanese drama, and that remake label instantly gives the Korean version a built-in comparison game for international viewers.
-According to Soompi, the story follows a spy wife in hiding and her husband, a black ops agent from the National Intelligence Service, with both characters concealing their real motives while living together.
+According to the April 7 Korean casting reports, the story follows a spy wife in hiding and her husband, a black ops agent from the National Intelligence Service, with both characters concealing their real motives while living together.
 That is a clean elevator pitch, and it is easy to see why Korean producers would revisit it now, when sleek thriller-romance hybrids travel well across streaming audiences.
 There is also a wider K-drama conversation here about how aggressively the industry is mining proven IP, something English-language fan spaces and podcasts like Play on K have spent years dissecting from a viewer-first angle.
 If the adaptation sharpens the stakes instead of simply localizing the original, the remake discourse could work in its favor.

 What happens next with the Korean remake